- Download our Moving to Qatar Guide (PDF)

 Meeting and greeting in Qatar

 Greeting in Qatar is less simple than a handshake, but not as complicated as an Asian introduction.
-The rule of thumb for meeting and greeting in Qatar is to temper one's action according to the sex of the person present.
+The rule of thumb for meeting and greeting in Qatar is to temper one's action according to the gender of the person present.

 Dress in Qatar

-While expats are not bound by the same dress code as Muslims, they should still be sensitive to Qatari ideas of decency.
+While non-Muslim expats are not bound by the same dress code as Muslims, they should still be sensitive to Qatari ideas of decency.

 Women do not need to cover their heads, faces or wear a hijab or abaya, but they are expected to dress modestly so as not to offend the local community.
-Skirts, dresses and loose fitting pants should be knee-length, and tank-tops and shirts should cover the midriff and shoulder areas.
+Skirts, dresses and loose-fitting pants should be knee-length, and tank-tops and shirts should cover the midriff and shoulder areas.
 Sheer clothing should be left at home.

-Men do not need to dress in the flowing, white robes common among locals or wear headpieces, but they also need to keep their wardrobe tasteful.
+Men do not need to dress in the flowing white robes common among locals or wear headpieces, but they also need to keep their wardrobe tasteful.
 Shorts should be knee-length and cut-off t-shirts should be avoided.

 Similarly, bathing suits and sportswear should only be worn in appropriate venues.
 Both men and women should be especially vigilant about dressing appropriately during the holy month of Ramadan.